 1.5.1 Overview

-The Cancer Mutation section identifies and visualizes mutation-based driver genes in the selected cancer type.
-Driver genes are detected using multiple published mutation driver–prediction tools, and the degree of tool consensus provides a measure of confidence.
+The Cancer Mutation section identifies and visualizes mutation-based driver genes and their survival relevance in the selected cancer type.
+Results are organized into two tabs: Driver Genes and Survival Relevance.

 This panel summarizes how many genes are identified by varying numbers of mutation driver–detection tools.